selfagency/rushkoff-archive-astro/src/content/2012-08-31_apple_v_samsung__what_if_they_had_patented_the_alphabet_.md

 ---
-title: Apple v Samsung: What if They Had Patented the Alphabet?
+title: 'Apple v Samsung: What if They Had Patented the Alphabet?'
 subtitle:
 date: 2012-08-31
 blurb:
 notes:
 publication: cnn
 categories: [journalism]
 ---